🇬🇪The Republic of Georgia🇬🇪

 Get ready to hike!
 Whether you choose a moderate hike near town or opt for an active one up in the highest occupied village of Georgia, today is an energetic one…unless you prefer to spend downtime in the local coffee shop.
 Dinner is at a local spot with live music performed by mountain men.

 We’ll visit a local market and have lunch before continuing on to the Black Sea resort town of Batumi.
 Chill out at the hotel’s casino or grab some of your new friends for dinner or rooftop cocktails.

 I’d say this might be one of the most delicious days of your life, but that would be slighting the previous week of eating you’ve just done.
 But today, my friends, today we have homemade Adjarian khachapuri in a tree house.
 We’ll finish off with another wine tasting. #sorrynotsorry

 It’s time to walk off all that cheesy bread with a city tour that you won’t want to miss.
 Batumi is an eclectic mix of gothic, modern, Georgian and European architecture that will wow you.
 Afterward, choose between a nature walk or a Georgian designer boutique tour.
 We’ll take an early evening gondola ride to the mountaintop and then back down for a seaside dinner.

-Our first train ride will have us back in Tbilisi in the morning with loads of free time for you to revisit or explore more of the city and get those last souvenirs.
+We'll return to Tbilisi with some free time for you to revisit or explore more of the city and get those last souvenirs.
 Our farewell dinner is at one of my favorite penthouse restaurants, which may or may not contain a surprise or two. 😉

 Award-winning travel blogger, photographer, actor, and travel personality, Juliana Dever had the country of Georgia in her sights for over a decade.
 Ever since that first bite of walnut eggplant in Moscow in 2005 she vowed to go to Georgia.